-Greg: Painted heads.
+Service Manager: Painted heads.
 You would be surprised how many sprinkler heads end up with dried compounds resulting from someone working on the ceiling.
 We’ve seen it where the entire sprinkler head is covered in a compound.

 Pauline: And why is that important for the sprinkler head to be free of any foreign material?

-Greg: Here is how it works: There is a fusible link, or glass bulb, on the sprinkler head that’s supposed to disintegrate by high heat, but the debris creates a layer of insulation on the sprinkler head.
+Service Manager: Here is how it works: There is a fusible link, or glass bulb, on the sprinkler head that’s supposed to disintegrate by high heat, but the debris creates a layer of insulation on the sprinkler head.
 When this happens, the sprinkler head will not activate in the event of a fire.

 Pauline: So, in essence, this company spent thousands and thousands of dollars on a sprinkler system and the sprinkler head is not maintained properly.
 It could make the system fail because they’re not taking care sprinkler heads.

-Greg: Absolutely.
+Service Manager: Absolutely.
 We also have customers that have working environments that can be potentially harmful to the sprinkler heads.
 Every two years we proactively replace the heads because of the environment there.

 Pauline: Corrosive environment, right?

-Greg: Yes, that’s right.
+Service Manager: Yes, that’s right.
 We recently performed sprinkler head maintenance for a client, because of dust.
 We cleaned all the heads off.
 A lot of people are unaware of how the sprinkler head and piping actually work.
 And, oftentimes, we receive a call because the client’s insurance company did a walk-through and noticed the deficiency.

 Pauline: When a technician goes into a client’s facility and he sees that he’s going to go up on the ladder.
 Do we have a vacuum cleaner or a blower that cleans the dust off the head?

-Greg: Yes.
+Service Manager: Yes.
 It’s top secret (grin), but we have a device we use to remove the dust, so it makes it easier and it cleans it off.
 Clients are afraid that they are going to hit and break something.
 They often feel like they don’t know what they’re doing while cleaning off a head.